 give them my unvarnished trust just yet.

-There's been a cure all along.
+There's been a solution all along.
 It's garlic.
-Yes, that humble and simple herb that most think is
+Yes, that humble and simple herb that most

-just a wonderful culinary agent in Asian, American and Italian cooking.
+think is just a wonderful culinary agent in Asian, American, and Italian cooking.

 Cayenne pepper will help in keeping the blood clean and in maintaining a healthy bloodstream and is

-a potent agent with vitamin C, but overall, garlic is the herbalist's and naturopathic doctor's choice in curing
+a potent agent with vitamin C, but overall, garlic is the herbalist's and naturopathic doctor's choice in helping

 Lastly, if you're interested in supplementing or experimenting with cayenne, you can get more